CielP/Automating-system-update/README.md

   v2/Gemfile
   ~~~

+# Output

+## Things to Update
 We want to update the product with a update pack that can update the product **without Internet**:
-1. For Ubuntu system: perform the security updates, as same as running `unattended-upgrade` on system.
+1. For Ubuntu system: perform the security updates, as same as running `unattended-upgrade` on system
   ~~~
   root@15066d60c1f2:/# unattended-upgrade --dry-run -v Initial blacklisted packages: